On a cellular level, catalysts trigger chemical reactions.

-And like elephant toothpaste, making just a few little tweaks to your sales funnel can lead to huge jumps in conversions.
-If you know what changes to make that is.
+- How making a few simple tweaks to your sales funnel can lead to huge jumps in conversions.

 Obvious & Not-So-Obvious Reasons to Optimize Your Funnel